 church are entering into mind altering worship understandings in the search of mysteries

 that stand in such contrast to historical Christian beliefs.
-But there is nothing new under the sun.

-its early beliefs to the mysticism of the Dark Ages.
 Just like the church today is busily

 doing, Pope Gregory the Great initiated a new type of music into the liturgy of the church